-The Scottish author is most known for his novel “Treasure Island”, and for the gothic novella “Strange Case of Dr Jekyll and Mr Hyde”, which our upcoming London StoryTour is based on.
+The Scottish author Robert Louis Stevenson is most known for his novel “Treasure Island”, and for the gothic novella “Strange Case of Dr Jekyll and Mr Hyde”, which our upcoming London StoryTour is based on.
 Here are ten quick facts to get to know him better!

-- As a child, Robert Louis Stevenson often suffered from respiratory illnesses, something that followed him through life and resulted in him being extraordinary thin.
-Due to being chronically ill, he was privately tutored at home during long periods of time and began writing stories already as a young child.
+- As a child, Robert Louis Stevenson often suffered from respiratory illnesses.
+This followed him through life and resulted in him being extraordinary thin.
+Due to being chronically ill, he was privately tutored at home during long periods of time.
+This is when he began writing stories.
 His father was immensely proud of his writing and paid for Robert’s first publication at 16, entitled “The Pentland Rising: A Page of History, 1666”.

-- Stevenson had a temporary falling out with his parents after his father had found a pamphlet in his room which contained the constitution of the Liberty, Justice and Reverence Club, of which Stevenson and his cousin Bob were members.
+- Stevenson had a temporary falling out with his parents after his father had found a pamphlet in his room.
+It contained the constitution of the Liberty, Justice and Reverence Club, of which Stevenson and his cousin Bob were members.
 The constitution began: “Disregard everything our parents have taught us”.

 - He met his American future wife, Fanny Van de Grift Osbourne, in France in 1876 when he was 26 years old.
-Three years later he left Europe on a steamship to join Fanny and her children in San Francisco, but his health almost caused him to die before he got there.
+Three years later he left Europe on a steamship to join Fanny and her children in San Francisco.
+But his poor health almost killed him before he got there.
 He had to stop in Monterey in California, where some local ranchers nursed him back to health.
 It was not until almost six months after his journey had started that he once again met Fanny in San Francisco.
 He later wrote about the experience in “The Amateur Emigrant”.
 It seems like a great experience for his writing, but it took a great toll on him physically.

-- The couple married and spent their honeymoon in an abandoned mining camp in Napa Valley, a place which was later turned into a park and named after Robert Louis Stevenson.
+- The couple married and spent their honeymoon in an abandoned mining camp in Napa Valley.
+The place was later turned into a park and named after Robert Louis Stevenson.
 This trip is described in Stevenson’s “The Silverado Squatters”.

 - Stevenson wrote “Strange Case of Dr Jekyll and Mr Hyde” while spending the summer in Bournemouth with his family.
 Fanny later told Stevenson’s biographer that the story had come to her husband in the shape of a nightmare.
-She had woken him up when he had cried out in horror, but when he woke, he was annoyed: “Why did you wake me?
+She’d woken him up when he cried out in horror.
+But when he woke, he was annoyed: “Why did you wake me?
 I was dreaming a fine bogey tale!”.
-Robert wrote the first draft of the short story in three days, and after having received notes from Fanny, he burned it and rewrote it in three to six days.
+Robert wrote the first draft of the short story in three days.
+And after having received notes from Fanny, he burned it and rewrote it in three to six days.

 - In 1890, Stevenson purchased a piece of land of about 1.6 km² on Upolu, an island in Samoa.
 He took the native name Tusitala, which is Samoan for “Teller of Tales”.